MiguelAlonsoLazcano/Cross-Platform-Communication-Layer/readme.md

 #### Classes

 Socket: Socket base class

-	-> ServerSocket: Server socket, TCP by default
+ - ServerSocket: Server socket, TCP by default

-	-> Connection: Establish a socket connection with the given address & port
+ - Connection: Establish a socket connection with the given address & port

-        	-> ConnectionTCP: TCP Connection for communicate with a TCP Server
+   - ConnectionTCP: TCP Connection for communicate with a TCP Server

-          	-> ConnectionUDP: UDP Connection for Communicate with a UDP Server
+   - ConnectionUDP: UDP Connection for Communicate with a UDP Server

 SocketException: Signal a problem with the execution of a socket call

+SerialPort: Responsible for sending commnads depending on user's input

+MotorPort: Interface to control DC Motor

+ServoPort: Interface to control Servo Motor.
+No yet implemented.

+ServiceLog: Responsible to log all information for debugging purposes.
+No yet implemented.

 clientConnection: Client end user space application